 The United States National Security Strategy report of 2017 claimed that China sought to displace the United States in the Indo-Pacific region (Markey, 2020).
 For this reason, the United States wants to restrict and counter China’s expansion.
 The US desires for Afghanistan to join hands with India in the construction and development of Chabahar port.

 Gulf Countries’ Position

-It is predicted that most of the Gulf states would rely on transporting their goods through Gwadar port.
+It is predicted that most of the Gulf states would rely on transporting their goods through the Gwadar port in Pakistan.
 However, the development of the Chabahar port will not directly affect the Gulf states and their commercial infrastructure as these states have their own active ports.
 Each Gulf state is expected to cultivate its trade relations with China and India based on their bilateral relations and their national interests.
 (ASLAN and RASHID, 2020)

 In this competitive world, particularly in the Asian region, Russia’s interests usually do not unite with China’s interests, regardless of their mutual stance against the United States.
-Russia exhibits dissatisfaction towards most of the Chinese programs including the Belt and Road initiative (BRI) and especially on China’s growing economic penetration into the Central Asian region.
+Russia exhibits dissatisfaction with most of the Chinese programs including the Belt and Road initiative (BRI) and especially with China’s growing economic penetration into the Central Asian region.

 Russia does not like to be sidestepped in energy transportation activities.
 The total trade capacity of China with Central Asian states surpassed $46 billion in 2012, which was an extraordinary increase since these states gained independence from the Soviet Union.
 (Andrijauskas, 2013).